flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

     The scenario that we are cleared to a lower altitude or flight level with altitude constraints above the clearance is an ideal scenario for the called so "VNAV" autopilot mode, which would be activated by using "`Managed Altitude Mode`" (pushing the `ALT selector`).
 The autopilot will automatically level off at the constraint and continue descending when the constraint is no longer valid.

     !!! warning ""
-        VNAV is currently only supported in our Development and Experimental versions of the A32NX.
+        VNAV is currently only supported in our Development version of the A32NX.

 We repeat the process until we have reached our desired final approach altitude.